stitchdata/docs/_developer-files/connect/api/objects/form-properties/sources/saas/mixpanel-object.md

     type: "string"
     required: true
     description: |
       The timezone in which your date-time fields are stored for your project.
 You can find your project timezone in the project settings in the {{ form-property.display-name }} console.
-For more information on Mixpanel's project timezones, [click here](https://help.mixpanel.com/hc/en-us/articles/115004547203-Manage-Timezones-for-Projects-in-Mixpanel).
+For more information on {{ form-property.display-name }}'s project timezones, [click here](https://help.mixpanel.com/hc/en-us/articles/115004547203-Manage-Timezones-for-Projects-in-Mixpanel){:target="new"}.
     value: "US/Pacific"

   - name: "select_properties_by_default"